camunda/camunda-docs/docs/apis-tools/cli-client/cli-get-started.md

 export ZEEBE_AUTHORIZATION_SERVER_URL='[OAuth API]'
 ```

-When creating client credentials in Camunda Platform 8, you have the option to download a file with the lines above filled out for you.
+When creating client credentials in Camunda 8, you have the option to download a file with the lines above filled out for you.

 Alternatively, use the [described flags](https://www.npmjs.com/package/zbctl#usage) (`--address`, `--clientId`, and `--clientSecret`) with the `zbctl` commands.